vikraman/puppet-portage/README.markdown

 ## webapp

-The webapp type/provider can be used to manage webapps via webapp-config.
+The `webapp` type/provider can be used to manage webapps via `webapp-config`.

     webapp { 'www.example.org::/app':
       appname    => 'django',